neek78/pycmake/README.rst

 Calling CMake kwargs functions
 ------------------------------

-CMake script provides a rudimentary keyword args mechanism, using `cmake_parse_arguements() <https://cmake.org/cmake/help/latest/command/cmake_parse_arguments.html>`.
+CMake script provides a rudimentary keyword args mechanism, using `cmake_parse_arguements() <https://cmake.org/cmake/help/latest/command/cmake_parse_arguments.html>`_ .
 This is an ancillary function that parses the existing formal and/or informal arguments; it doesn't change the actual calling mechanism.
 It is a built-in function now (ie implemented in CMake's C++ code), though it was previously implemented as a CMake script function.

 It takes three kinds of named arguments - Keyword, One Value and Multi Value arguments.
 These are automatically rendered by calling using Python named arguments.

-One-value and multi-value arguments can be generated using normal name="value", and name=['value1', 'value2'] type calls.
+One-value and multi-value arguments can be generated from python using normal name="value", and name=['value1', 'value2'] arguments.

 Plain keyword arguments are specified in CMake by including the keyword to represent true or on, and omitting the keyword to represent false.
 This is handled by passing in a ``cmake.KwArg`` object.